1. Persons undertaking dealings in the facility with GMOs requiring PC2 containment must comply with these Behavioural Requirements.

 - NOTE: Where appropriate, visual inspection of the container(s) may be used to confirm whether decontamination is necessary (e.g. in the case of macroscopic GMOs which are visible to the naked eye).

-18. Persons who have been performing procedures in the facility that involve GM micro-organisms, or who have had hand contact with GMOs that could persist on the hands after exit from the facility, must decontaminate their hands before leaving the facility.
+21. Persons who have been performing procedures in the facility that involve GM micro-organisms or who have had hand contact with any stage of the life cycle of GMOs that could persist on the hands after exit from the facility, must decontaminate their hands before leaving the facility.

 Escape/Spills of GMOs

-19. If a GM aquatic organism or aquatic organism containing GMOs escapes within the facility, the aquatic organism must be captured and returned to its container, or euthanased.
+22. If a GM invertebrate or invertebrate containing GMOs escapes within the facility, the invertebrate must be captured and returned to its container or cage, or euthanised.

 - efforts must be implemented as soon as reasonably practicable to locate and/or retrieve the GMOs and return the GMOs to containment or render them non-viable; and